MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/index.md

 *Model visualized in Autodesk Inventor and Microsoft 3D Viewer*

-A.	Parametric solid 3D model ready for simulation and manufacturing
+A.	Parametric solid 3D model ready for simulation and manufacturing<br>
 B.	Polygonal surface 3D model ready for real-time rendering

 ## Overall process for preparing 3D models